 BY SOFO ARCHON

 So far my life’s journey has been an incredible ride.
-I’ve gone through tons of ups and downs, both of which have taught me important lessons that allowed me to better understand myself and the world, as well as to build my life the way I want.
+I’ve gone through tons of ups and downs, both of which have taught me important lessons that allowed me to better understand myself and the world, as well as to live a more purposeful and fulfilling life.

-In this post I’d like to share with you some of the greatest life lessons I’ve learned during the course of my life, in hopes that you will find them as helpful as I did.
-Without further ado, here they are:
+Here I’d like to share some of those lessons with you, in hopes that you’ll find them as helpful as I did.

 1. This moment is all there is.
 The past is gone and the future is not here yet.
 The present moment is everything you have, so be sure to immerse yourself in it.